Table of contents

-11. Test the software/ask for a demo
+11. Test the software/request for a demo

 When testing software, be sure to keep all your important criteria in mind.
 Make notes on features you like and dislike, so it helps you compare how each software fares.

-You can also request for product demonstrations; comes in handy as you can ask questions – and discover the features they’re really proud of.
+You can also request product demonstrations; comes in handy as you can ask questions – and discover the features they’re really proud of.
 Be sure to include a few people who’ll be using the software.

 Only a company that offers great customer service and cares about its customers, can empower others to do so.

 Once you’ve tested your shortlisted software, it’s time to go over the results with your team.